Arlington Elections 2021

 Arlington County Board, School Board, and State Government Shape Growth and Development!

-Elections will take place November 2 for Virginia Governor, Lt.
+Elections took place November 2 for Virginia Governor, Lt.
 Governor, Attorney General, and 45th, 47th, 48th, and 49th districts for the Virginia House of Delegates (all covering at least some part of Arlington), one seat for the Arlington County Board, and one seat for the Arlington School Board.
-The Democratic primary for these seats will be held June 8.

 Democrat Takis Karantonis secured victory over three independent challengers for a seat on Arlington County Board: Michael Cantwell, Audrey Clement, and Adam Theo.
 ASF posed several questions to each of the candidates in advance of the elections, you can review replies from each -- most notably Karantonis as he will remain on the board -- following the questions below:

 ASF NOVEMBER 2021 GENERAL ELECTION QUESTIONS FOR COUNTY BOARD CANDIDATES

 Question 1 — PARKS, FORESTRY AND NATURAL RESOURCES:

 A. The County's overdue updating of the Urban Forestry Master Plan and Natural Resources Management Plan is in full swing.
 What are your specific goals for this update, especially as they may relate to tree canopy, green space and the County's natural environment?
 Please be specific.

 B. Critics contend that both North Arlington's Gulf Branch Nature Center and South Arlington's Long Branch Nature Center have endured benign neglect by the County in recent years, with both facilities suffering from deferred maintenance and programming cutbacks.
 What do you see as the value of these facilities and what is the right amount of operating and capital expenditures for them?